jack-zheng/hexo/source/_posts/Docker-quick-start.md

 Using Compose is basically a three-step process:

-1. Define your app’s environment with a Dockerfile so it can be reproduced anywhere.
+1. Define your app's environment with a Dockerfile so it can be reproduced anywhere.
 2. Define the services that make up your app in `docker-compose.yml` so they can be run together in an isolated environment.
 3. Run `docker compose up` and the Docker compose command starts and runs your entire app.
 You can alternatively run docker-compose up using the docker-compose binary.